runrig-coop/hedgerows/index.md

 nature_, but nature itself was demoted to an unensouled object, to be set apart from and dominated by Christ-fearing white men.[^lib-theo]

-[^lib-theo]: It is an unspoken tenet of Western metaphysics that is not particular to Christian theology or any other faith system, and in fact many streams of liberation theology within the Catholicism and other sects reject this dualistic conception of divinely ruled hierarchy.
+[^lib-theo]: This moral dualism undergirds much of Western metaphysics since at
+    least the Enlightenment, particularly the ideologies of the elite, but it is not particular to Christian theology or any other faith system for that matter.
+Known in antiquity as Manichaeism, today it is a common tendency among proponents of New Atheism no less than among Christian or Hindu nationalist sects.
+On the other hand, a more concordant view of Christian society's relationship to both nature and non-believers can be traced from the Brethren of the Free Spirit of the High Middle Ages through to Latin American liberation theology and the closely related Dalit theology of the Indian subcontinent.
+It has also been expressed by modern European theologians, such as Paul Tillich and Elisabeth Schüssler Fiorenza.

 To an extent, this Cartesian duality was quite rigid, with the dividing line between subject and object hewn razor-thin, but that is not to say it was